dopeantelope/speakeasy-cocktail-bar/README.md

 - [x] Further understanding of object manipulation through API responses
 - [x] JavaScript window.scrollTo method
-- [x] Learnt more about asynchronous functions and their benefits
+- [x] Deeper understanding of asynchronous functions and their benefits
 - [x] Learnt how to make a Tequila Sunrise